 What Does a Spark Plug Do?

-Basically, a spark plug is an electrical gadget that fits into your engine’s cylinder head where it “sparks” to ignite the fuel.
-The plug is connected to the ignition coil that generates the high voltage needed to spark the fuel and create combustion.
-And, it’s this combustion that causes your engine to run.
-So, no spark plug means no combustion, which means you won’t be going anywhere without one.
+A spark plug is essentially an electrical gadget that fits into your engine’s cylinder head, where it “sparks” to ignite the fuel.
+The plug is connected to the ignition coil that generates the high voltage needed to spark the fuel and create combustion within your engine.
+No spark plug means no combustion, which means you won’t be going anywhere without one.

 How Spark Plugs Work

-Before it ever gets to the spark plug for ignition, the fuel goes on a long path from the gas tank.
+Prior to ignition, life-giving fuel goes on a long journey from the gas tank.
 The fuel pump moves it through the fuel lines to the fuel injectors.
 At this point, the cold air intake portion of the engine is sucking oxygen into the cylinders, too.
-The fuel and air is mixed into a highly combustible state and then injected into the cylinder where the spark plug sparks and explodes the whole deal.
-And, this is happening thousands of times each minute.
+The fuel and air is mixed into a highly combustible state and then injected into the cylinder.
+There, the plug “sparks,” ignites and a small explosion takes place within the spark channel.
+This happens thousands of times per minute.
 Here’s a quick breakdown:

 - Fuel and air mix in the throttle body